8 Exciting Things to Do in Placencia | Belize

 Placencia Hotels

 Placencia has a good selection of hotels, hostels and guesthouses on offer.
 We treated ourselves to a stay at Sailfish Resort for a week for Andy’s birthday.
 It was a bit outside our normal budget, but well worth it.
-Set right on the beautiful lagoon at Sunset Pointe, it also has a pool with swim up bar, perfect for relaxing in and chatting to other guests.
+Set right on the beautiful lagoon at Sunset Pointe, it also has a pool with a swim-up bar, perfect for relaxing and chatting with other guests.
 We liked that it has a selection of rooms ranging from dorms to suites like the one we stayed in, making it accessible for all budgets.

 Lydia’s Guesthouse is a good budget option and a more high-end option is the eco-friendly Turtle Inn.

-There’s also a whole range of other accommodation to suit all budgets and styles, including some very nice Airbnbs
+There’s also a whole range of other accommodation to suit all budgets and styles, including some very nice Vrbos

 Placencia has something for everyone, whether you’re looking for a relaxing beach break or something more adventurous you’ll find it in Placencia.

-Planning your trip to Belize?
+Planning your trip to Placencia?
 Here are some of our recommended useful resources to help you have the best time possible:

 ● Our go-to for self-catering accommodation is Vrbo.